StackExchange/dnscontrol/documentation/functions/domain/NAMESERVER.md

   "modifiers...": RecordModifier[]
 ---

-`NAMESERVER()` instructs DNSControl to inform the domain's registrar where to find this zone.
+`NAMESERVER()` instructs DNSControl to inform the domain"s registrar where to find this zone.
 For some registrars this will also add NS records to the zone itself.

 This takes exactly one argument: the name of the nameserver.
 It must end with